-Few years back, I started reading books.
-I keep log of anecdotes that I find useful.
+A few years back, I started reading books.
+I keep a log of anecdotes that I find useful.
 I keep going back and re-reading them whenever I find myself in an uncomfortable situation.
 So far it was a private collection.
-But this year, I decide to make it public.
-Today is my 29th birthday and here are 29 life lessons that I have learned so far.
+But now, I have decided to make it public.
+Today is my 30th birthday and here are 30 life lessons that I have learned so far.

 - Everyone’s life is a reflection of the experiences they’ve had and the people they’ve met, a lot of which are out of your control and driven by chance.
 Being born to different families, with different values, in different countries, in different generations, and the luck of who you happen to meet along the way plays a bigger role in outcomes than most people want to admit.
 Believe in the values and rewards of hard work.
 But realize that not all success is due to hard work, and not all poverty is due to laziness.
 Keep this in mind when judging people, including yourself.

 - Happiness is having the ability to control your time.
 Being able to do what you want, when you want, where you want, with who you want, for as long as you want, provides a lasting level of happiness greater than any amount of fancy stuff can ever offer.